AnuragBambardekar/AnuragBambardekar/README.md

 **`Graduate Student of Electrical & Computer Engineering at Rutgers University`**

-As an Electronics & Telecommunication Engineer with an undergraduate degree in the same field and a year of experience in the IT industry, I am currently pursuing a Masters degree in Electrical and Computer Engineering with a focus on Software Engineering.
+As an Electronics & Telecommunication Engineer with an undergraduate degree in the same field with a Masters degree in Electrical and Computer Engineering with a focus on Software Engineering and a year of experience in the IT industry, I am currently working as a Systems Engineer @ Molex specializing in all things Smart Building Systems.
 My background in electronics has sparked my interest in understanding how software works, and how it can be used to solve real-world problems.

-I am particularly interested in the Web application development (Full-Stack), Internet of Things, Machine Learning, and computer architecture.
+I am particularly interested in the Smart Building Systems, Web application development (Full-Stack), Internet of Things, Machine Learning, and computer architecture.
 I am currently brushing up my programming skills, focusing on Python, C, Data Structures, React.js.
 I also like to work with electronics.
 In the past I have worked with Arduino, Atmega 32A and also dabbled a bit in RaspberryPi.
 Also I have experience in PCB designing and CAD.

 I am always looking for new and challenging projects to work on, and I am excited to continue my learning journey in the field of software engineering.
 I am eager to collaborate with other developers and contribute to open-source projects.
 Let's connect and work together to create something amazing.